 Susan Donnelly / Graphic Design & Branding is a DC area native with extensive experience in the fields of graphic design, editorial, marketing, and event planning.
 Her work over the last 20 years for major media outlets, including National Geographic, Discovery Channel, American Film Institute, and Simon & Schuster, has prepared her to handle just about any creative problem.
 After studying children’s television and media and gender, Susan earned a BA from Tufts University and a MA from Harvard University School of Education.
 She is currently producing a documentary, ALLIANCE, about the first Jewish farming colony in the United States.

-Katie Grube / Submissions Coordinator received her PhD in East Asian Studies from New York University.
+Katie Grube / Director of Submissions received her PhD in East Asian Studies from New York University.
 She is an adjunct professor at George Washington University, and her research focuses on the contemporary art, film and visual culture of post-Mao China.

 May-Mei Lee / Volunteer Coordinator graduated from George Washington University with a degree in Dramatic Literature.
 She has worked on short and feature-length films in various roles including writer, production assistant, and script supervisor.
 As a supporter of film festivals, she has been involved with Tribeca, Tropfest, and DC Shorts.